Aagam2020/Shahportfolio/final_project_Aagam.md

 ### Data Access

 The SAMHSA dataset is publicly available and serves as the foundation for this analysis.
-It provides the data necessary to explore the prevalence of depression and the disparities highlighted in the graph.
-Further details and visualizations derived from this dataset are included in this repository to ensure accessibility for stakeholders.

 ## Method and Medium